sharifahstella/LITA_Class_Documentation/README.md

 - Ability to create charts, graphs, and dashboards in Excel to effectively present data insights.
 - Familiarity with advanced Excel features such as macros, data validation, and conditional formatting for enhanced analysis.
 - Develop skills to build interactive dashboards using slicers, charts, and PivotTables.
-- Understand how to use cell linking and dynamic ranges to create live updates in reports and dashboards.